 4. Provide an official score report for the ACT or SAT

 An official score report either comes directly from the testing organization or is recorded on your official high school transcript.
-Results for the ACT Writing Test are required.
 The Morris ACT code is 2155 and the SAT code is 6890.

 5. Send any additional information (optional)